Explore this course:

 The Department of Chemistry was one of the University's first departments when it was founded in 1905.
 Since then, four Nobel Prize winners have been Sheffield chemistry researchers or students.
 Several of our academics have been named Fellows of the Royal Society or been awarded prizes from other prestigious organisations such as the Royal Society of Chemistry.

-Our chemistry researchers work on many of society’s biggest challenges, from antimicrobial resistance to environmental sustainability, and they work closely with industry to solve problems and develop innovative new technologies.
+Our chemistry researchers work on many of society’s most pressing challenges, from antimicrobial resistance to environmental sustainability, and they collaborate closely with industry to find solutions and develop innovative new technologies.

 In the Research Excellence Framework 2021, 95 per cent of our research was rated in the highest two categories as world-leading or internationally excellent.